kimwalisch/primecount/README.md

 from the algorithms that have been described in any of the combinatorial prime counting papers so far.
-Instead of using a binary indexed tree for counting which is very cache inefficient primecount uses a linear counters array in combination with the POPCNT instruction which is more cache efficient and much faster.
+Instead of using a binary indexed tree for counting which is very cache inefficient primecount uses a linear counter array in combination with the POPCNT instruction which is more cache efficient and much faster.
 The [Hard-Special-Leaves.md](doc/Hard-Special-Leaves.md) document contains more information. primecount's [easy special leaf](doc/Easy-Special-Leaves.md)